mathiasrw/rexreplace/README.md

-RexReplace is a versatile tool for doing search-and-replaces in files from the command line.
-Its inspired by how developers often need to do quick fixes or one-liners for build scripts.
+RexReplace is a versatile tool for doing search-and-replaces in files from the command line - inspired by how developers often need to do quick fixes or one-liners for build scripts.

 Key features: